 Dustin joined the Teacher Advisory Council to share his perspective and provide feedback at a systemic level.

-Before becoming a teacher, Abi worked at a non-profit where she worked to empower refugee girls.
-Her experiences training teachers and running an after-school program trained inspired her to become and educator and shaped her passion for making learning authentic.
+Before becoming a teacher, Abi worked at a non-profit where she empowered refugee girls through teaching responsive curriculum.
+Abi's experiences creating curriculum and running an after-school program abroad inspired her to become an educator and shaped her passion for making learning authentic.

 Abi currently teaches English at Von Steuben Metropolitan High School.
 Deeply passionate about progressive models of education and responsive instruction, Abi is grateful for the moments when students gain autonomy and learning becomes real.